 This tutorial explains how to count unique values in a range in Excel.

-Imagine you have a column in Excel containing customers' names.
+Suppose you have a column in Excel containing customers' names.
 You want to know how many customers are there in the list.
-This is one of the scenarios where counting unique values is required.
-Instead of manually going through the entire list and trying to count unique names, Excel can help you to calculate it quickly in an automated fashion.
+Instead of manually going through the entire list and trying to count unique names, you can calculate using Excel formula.

 Sample Data |